-By ensuring age-appropriate reproductive health education and services are a key component of a school health center serving the adolescent population, teens will have access to the necessary support for their health and wellness and improve their chances of being academically successful.
+By ensuring age-appropriate reproductive health education and services are a key component of an SBHC serving the adolescent population, teens will have access to the necessary support for their health and wellness and improve their chances of being academically successful.
 Pregnancy is the main reason adolescent girls drop out of school.
 Young mothers are less likely to graduate, less likely to attend college, and more likely to have children who will live in poverty.
+2

-School health centers provide a crucial access point to health care services.
-Students visiting a school health center for one issue are often assessed by staff to need other services.
-By providing reproductive health education and services, school health centers can add a crucial level ofcare.
-Students seen in school health centers are likely to receive other services such as crisis intervention (91%);mental health assessment and diagnosis (91%);substance abuse counsel-(77%); abstinence counseling (76%);pregnancy ing testing (78%); and STD testing and treatment (62%).
-3 When school health centers offer reproductive health services including access to contraception, evidence supports that students select contraceptives earlier and use them more consistently when compared to peers in high schools without a health center.
-Studies also show that offering reproductive health services in schools does not increase the onset or frequency of sexual activity.
+SBHCs provide a crucial access point to health care services.
+Students visiting an SBHC for one issue are often assessed by staff to need other services.
+By providing reproductive health education and services, SBHCs can add a crucial level of care.
+Students seen in SBHCs are likely to receive other services such as crisis intervention (91%); mental health assessment and diagnosis (91%); substance abuse counseling (77%); abstinence counseling (76%); pregnancy testing (78%); and STD testing and treatment (62%).3

+When SBHCs offer reproductive health services, including access to contraception, evidence supports that students select contraceptives earlier and use them more consistently when compared to peers in high schools without an SBHC. ^{4 5} Studies also show that offering reproductive health services in schools does not increase the onset or frequency of sexual activity.
+6